jarvischen01/queerzine/README.md

 Here is a link to QZAP (The Queer Zine Archive Project) if you want to browse for some inspiration!
 [https://archive.qzap.org/](https://archive.qzap.org/)

+## Questions for Discussion

+Connect with someone in the room today and discuss one or more of these questions:

+* What is community to you?

+* How do we lean in to community in uncertain times?

+* What feelings are evoked when we think about leaning in to community?

+* How do we resist?

+* What does resistance mean?

+* How do we thrive?

+* What does thriving mean?

+Key themes: community, resistance, thriving, celebration